Section Three: Student Services, Health, and Safety

 Replacement Access Cards may be obtained through the Student Affairs Office; a $40.00 fee will be charged for replacement cards.
 A student who withdraws from the University must return his or her campus Access Card to the Student Affairs Office.

-All undergraduate students are assigned a campus mailbox.
+All resident students are assigned a campus mailbox.
 This mailbox may remain the same for the duration of the time a student is enrolled at the University.
 Faculty, staff, administration, and students may use these mailboxes to communicate with individual students.
 All students are responsible for checking their mailboxes frequently.
 A fee is charged if a key needs to be replaced.
 Vandalism of student mailboxes will be considered a criminal trespass.
 U.S. Postal delivery service is provided to resident students within their regular student mailboxes.
 Please contact the Business Office with any problems or questions.

 Lockers are available for any student; a locker sign-up sheet is kept in the Student Affairs Office.
 A student may select any empty locker for his or her use and must indicate the locker number chosen on the sign-up sheet.
 Lockers in use without proper sign-up may be subject to lock removal.
 The student who selects a particular locker is responsible for making sure that locker is cleaned out.
 Anything left in lockers at the end of an academic term may become the property of Ashford University.